 Historic Preservation

 Students gain an understanding of historic resources and the processes for their preservation.
-This includes core courses in research methods, preservation history and theory, architectural history, and the economic, legal, and administrative processes of preservation.
-Students choose from three focal areas:
+This includes core courses in research methods, preservation history and theory, architectural history, and the material, legal, and administrative processes of preservation.

-Courses are augmented by fieldwork in the urban, suburban, and rural areas of the region.
+Classroom learning is augmented by engaged community work in the urban, suburban, and rural areas of the state.
 Oregon contains Native American sites, rural buildings and landscapes developed by U.S. and European immigrant pioneers from the 1830s, as well as urban development since the 1840s.
 More recent transformations of the landscape by various ethnic groups and technological innovations are also explored.
 Extensive instructional use of the region takes place through an emphasis on the cultural and technical aspects of vernacular resources, field trips, participation in projects at the university, and through local community groups.
 There is also frequent involvement with the area’s professionals, officials, and agencies concerned with historic resources.

-In addition to providing hands-on training in what might be considered mainstream preservation activities, the program emphasizes the importance of cultural conservation including issues of diversity, identity, and community development.
-This includes a concern not only for how various ethnic groups shaped buildings and landscapes in the distant past, but how similar settings are reproduced by cultural groups in the present.
-Individual research efforts by students are augmented by visiting lecturers, such as those by Boyd Pratt, Jean Carroon, and Gunny Harboe.
+In addition to providing a solid base of preservation education and hands-on training, the UO HP programs emphasize the importance of cultural conservation including issues of diversity, identity, and community development.
+This includes a concern not only for how various ethnic groups shaped buildings and landscapes in the distant past, but how similar settings are touchstones of meaning for cultural groups in the present.

 Faculty